 The Air Medal is a bronze compass rose of 1 11/16 inches diameter.
 An eagle holding two bolts of lightning in its talons is charged in downward attacking flight.
 It is held to the suspension ring at the top by a fleur-de-lis.
 On the reverse side of the medal, there is a space available for the name of the recipient to be engraved.
 The points of the compass rose are modeled.

-The aforementioned activities, usually at the brigade/group level and below, ascertain eligibility for the award, but the measure of heroism, meritorious accomplishment, or commendable service will verify who will be awarded the Air Medal.
-It will not be awarded to persons that use air transportation only for the means of traveling from place to place in a combat zone.
+The measure of heroism, meritorious accomplishment, or commendable service, however, will determine who will be awarded the Air Medal.
+It will not be awarded to anyone who uses air transportation only for the means of traveling from place to place, even within a combat zone.

 On March 9th, 1942, the Secretary of War wrote a letter to the Director, Bureau of Budget, suggesting an executive order creating the Air Medal for award to any person who, while serving in any capacity of the Army of the United States, set himself/herself apart by meritorious achievement while involved in an aerial flight.